 (1) In this regulation —

-“code” means the document titled Dangerous Goods Sites — Emergency Planning code ISBN 978-1-921163-09-7 published by the Department.
+code means the document titled Dangerous Goods Sites — Emergency Planning code ISBN 978-1-921163-09-7 published by the Department.

 (2) This regulation applies in relation to the operator of a dangerous goods site if dangerous goods are stored or handled at the site in quantities that exceed the relevant quantities specified in the column headed “Manifest Quantity” in Schedule 1.